exakat/php-dictionary/dictionary.rst

    <?php

    if (intval($string) > 0) {
-       print The string is an integer;
+       print "The string is an integer";
    }

    ?>